|Statistics and Files|

 We followed High Cup Gill Beck downstream all the way out of High Cup to Harbour Flatt, not entirely by its side though as we tracked up close to Middle Tongue which afforded us great views of nearby Murton Pike.
 The walk out of the glaciated valley had been a special experience and I was a little sad as I left it behind.

-I think we were all thrilled by what we had just experienced in High Cup Nick and the timing had just been perfect because we reached Harbour Flatt with about 45 minutes daylight left, just sufficient for us to walk the final mile and a bit along the very quiet road between Murton and Dufton.
+I think we were all thrilled by what we had just experienced at High Cup Nick and within High Cup.
+The timing had just been perfect because we reached Harbour Flatt with about 45 minutes daylight left, just sufficient for us to walk the final mile and a bit along the very quiet road between Murton and Dufton.
 On this final section the sun was setting making the surrounding countryside a beautiful ruddy red.
 Lil and I passed the time on the road by chomping through the last of the sandwiches and some Chocolate biscuits given as a Christmas present which served to satisfy two purposes: 1) We were hungry and 2) They were now all gone which was a good thing.

 Dave, Lil and I had a brilliant walk on a brilliant day.
 One sadness was that it was the last walk of 2008 but then there was always the walks of 2009 to look forward, whatever they were.
 Pendle Hill?
 Cross Fell?
 High Force?
 Cheviot Hill?